chafla/athenian-robotics.github.io-1/docs/xquartz.md

 $ xterm + raspberrypi.local
 ```

-On the Raspberry Pi, add this line to the .profile:
+On the Raspberry Pi, add this line to ~/.profile:
 ```
 DISPLAY=pleiku.local:0.0 ; export DISPLAY
 ```